Workout

 b.
 Physical Activity Levels.

-- Guidelines: Adults should engage in at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity activity per week, along with muscle-strengthening exercises on two or more days per week.
+• Recommendations: Adults are advised to complete at least 150 minutes of moderate-intensity physical exercise or 75 minutes of vigorous-intensity exercise each week as well as muscle-strengthening physical exercise on two or more days weekly.

 3. Nutritional Status: Fueling the Body Right.